AIHubCentral/docs/assets/RVC/Resources/Training.md

 ***

 #### `kl loss` Distribution Matching / Acoustic Details:
-KL makes the generator create similar distribution of latent variables to real data.
-The KL loss ensures that the generator is not just memorizing real data but it's learning to capture the underlying patterns in the data.
-If the graph is decreasing that shows that the generator is making audio with similar distribution of latent variables to real data.
+KL loss keeps the model's internal understanding of audio and features well structured, so the rest of the model can do its job properly.
 This loss should not be negative or too close to being negative.
-> You can think of this as how well it can replicate the speakers style.
 ***

 #### `d adv` Discriminator Loss: